NgocVTran/Udacity---Self-Driving-Car/project2/README.md

 ![alt text][image1]

 And showing some data sample, then normalize the training data.
 I choose to do a quick way for it, by divide all data to 255, then shuffle it.

+### Note
+The reason why I chose to normalize training data before run the model is because it helps us to avoid feature scaling.
+In our training process, we need to calculate activation outputs by multiply the weight with initial units and adding bias, then we use backpropagation with gradients to train the model.
+If each features have a similar range so our gradients won't go out of control.

+So we can think about image contrast.
+A different in brightness of images and gives a large range of image pixel.
+A brighter image can have higher pixel values and the darker image has lower ones, so range of pixel is in [0, 255].
+By divide all data to 255, we just transform all image pixel to range of [0, 1].

 ![alt text][image2]

-There are still so many way to playing with this data set, like usng Gaussian Blur to reduce image noise, or to optains a smooth grayscale image, or to increase the number of images in training data set.
+There are still so many way to playing with this data set, like using Gaussian Blur to reduce image noise, or to optains a smooth grayscale image, or to increase the number of images in training data set.

 ### Design, train and test a model architecture
 My model has the following structure: